 The descent was again very picturesque and it took a total of 3 hours.
-After reaching the base the forest officers did check our bag whether we hadn’t left anything in the national park.
+After reaching the base the forest officers checked our bag whether we hadn’t left anything in the national park.
 Reaching the homestay I had some snacks and pitched my tent.
-Since it was almost drizzling I placed my tent in the house verandah.
-After having the dinner early(8 pm) I dozed off.
+Since it was almost drizzling I placed my tent on the house verandah.
+After having dinner early(8 pm) I dozed off.
 In the night it did rain heavily.
 Mind you there is no or less signal in the homestay.

 Day 2: Time to see some falls

 I reached the bus stop and took the bus to Samse.
-The bus ticket was just Rs 8.
+The bus ticket was just ₹8.

 The hidden falls: Ellaneru falls

 After reaching Samse I asked one of the localite about the direction to the falls.
-After walking for almost 2 km i was almost inside the forest.
+After walking for almost 2 km, I was almost inside the forest.
 Very few houses could now be seen.
 I asked in one of the houses and they told me it’s just 1km(Which never got over).
-I started walking but then there comes a time when there was no one seen on the path.
-It gets scary when you are solo travelling to places like these.
-After going more further I found 2 bikers coming top.
-Upon enquiring with them they told the falls is another 200mts.
-Found some relief, reached the falls and found no one there.
-Relaxed some time there and had to rush because of a lot of leeches.
+I started walking but then there came a time when there was no one seen on the path.
+It gets scary when you are solo traveling to places like these.
+After going further I found 2 bikers coming top.
+Upon enquiring with them they told me the falls is another 200mts.
+Found some relief, reached the falls, and found no one there.
+I relaxed for some time there and had to rush because of a lot of leeches.
 On the way back stopped at some beautiful streams which had some beautiful rice fields at the back.
-Once you reach the main road you can take an auto to the bust stop it will just be Rs20.
+Once you reach the main road you can take an auto to the bust stop it will just be ₹20.